Direct covariance matrix estimation with compositional data: Statistical properties

-We will require the following assumptions. \begin{itemize} \item[] \textbf{A1.} (Sub-Gaussian log abundances).
-The sample variation matrix, $\widehat{\Theta}$, is computed from $n$ independent and identically distributed samples $W = (W_1, \dots, W_p)^\top$ such that each $\log(W_j)$ is sub-Gaussian and ${\rm Cov}\{\log(W)\} = \Omega^*$. \item[] \textbf{A2.} (Row-wise sparsity).
-As $n \to \infty$, $\max_j s_j / p \to 0$ where $s_j$ is the number of nonzero off-diagonal entries in the $j$th row of $\Omega^*.$ \item[] \textbf{A3.} (Alignment of $n$ and $p$).
-As $n \to \infty$, $\log (p) / n \to 0$. \end{itemize} The assumptions \textbf{A1}---\textbf{A3} are natural in the context of high-dimensional compositional data.
-Assumption \textbf{A2} is needed to establish the restricted strong convexity of the loss function $\|\widehat{\Theta} - \omega \mathds{1}_p^\top - \mathds{1}_p \omega^\top + 2 \Omega\|_F^2$ in a neighborhood of $\Omega^*$.
+\item[] \textbf{A3.} (Alignment of $n$ and $p$).
+As $n \to \infty $, $p \to \infty $ and $\log (p) / n \to 0$. \end{itemize} The assumptions \textbf{A1}---\textbf{A3} are natural in the context of high-dimensional compositional data.
+Assumption \textbf{A2} is needed to establish the restricted strong convexity of the loss function $\|\widehat{\Theta} - \omega \mathds{1}_{p}^{\top }- \mathds{1}_{p} \omega ^{\top }+ 2 \Omega \|_{F}^{2}$ in a neighborhood of $\Omega ^{*}$. \citet{cao2016large} assume similar sparsity, which in their setting ensures approximate identifiability (see their Proposition 1 and the comments following it).
+An analogous interpretation is possible here: unidentifiable parameters often lead to loss functions that are constant in some directions, but Assumption \textbf{A2} ensures the loss function is strictly convex around $\Omega ^{*}$ in the directions that matter \citep[see][Section 2.4, for details]{Negahban.etal2012}.
 For this assumption to hold, we need $p$ to grow with $n$.
-This is consistent with the assumptions in \citet{cao2016large}, who also require $p \to \infty$ as $n \to \infty$ and characterize this as a ``blessing of dimensionality''.
-Assumption \textbf{A2}, as discussed in an earlier section, also serves to address the identifiability of $\Omega^*$.
+This is congruous with the assumptions in \citet{cao2016large}, who require $p \to \infty $ as $n \to \infty $ for consistency and characterize this as a ``blessing of dimensionality''.
 Assumption \textbf{A3} is standard in high-dimensional covariance matrix estimation.